bictorv/tops20-chaos/README.md

 (Note that you may want to use short-but-nonambiguous keywords, since the default buffer for parsing `INTERNET.ADDRESS` is quite short in a standard monitor (134 chars), which you may occasionally want to use.)

+The Chaosnet host name is initialized from the IP host name, using `GTHST%`, which should match, of course.

 ### DNS resolver

 To make parsing of Chaosnet host names work, you need to edit `DOMAIN:RESOLV.CONFIG` to use a DNS server which has CHaosnet class data, such as the `DNS.Chaosnet.NET` host (look up its IPv4 address).
 Use the `DSERVE` directive in the config.

 You may also want to include the domain `Chaosnet.NET.` in your `RSEARCH` directives, to get shorthand addresses to all ITS hosts on Chaosnet.

+(Note that HOSTS.TXT is not used for Chaosnet host names, except for initializing the local host name using `GTHST%`, see above.)

 ### Chaosnet bridge
 You need to configure your [Chaosnet bridge](https://github.com/bictorv/chaosnet-bridge/blob/master/CONFIGURATION.md) to accept Chaos-over-IP from your TOPS-20 system, e.g. using